AdiK20031/PurdueTechRacers/README.md

 ## Obstacle detection

-- [ ] Generate training images in QCar (both from LIDAR and camera).
+- [ ] Generate training images in QCar (both from LIDAR and camera). (malformed images in repo)
-- [ ] Label the training images.
+- [X] Label the training images.
-- [ ] Creating a model and feeding these images into a model
+- [X] Creating a model and feeding these images into a model
-- [ ] Create a loop to break car if obstacle is detected.
+- [X] Create a loop to break car if obstacle is detected.

 A script has been created to generate training images, simply run either stopsign.py or traffic_light.py and you will be able to commit pictures.
 Please make sure to pull the latest files from git using `git pull` before adding new images in order to not overwrite files.
 ## Car control